Department of Chemistry

 Please direct any questions to email@example.com or 519-888-4567 ext.
 35935.

 *Please ensure that QUEST/Workday are up to date with a Canadian mailing address.
 No funds can be distributed without this.

 If you are an MSc or PhD student, it is likely that you’ve been corresponding with your supervisor(s) via e-mail prior to your arrival on campus.
 If you have not met your supervisor in person, please do so now.
 There is a faculty and staff directory board outside the main Chemistry Office C2-280.
 Your supervisor will be able to advise you on many topics, including which courses you should register for, where your office will be, and how to get keys.
 After you have met with your supervisor please contact the Graduate Coordinator at firstname.lastname@example.org .

 Health and Safety training is mandatory for all MSc and PhD students.
 Log on to the UW Health and Safety website and complete the online WHMIS and Laboratory Safety courses.
 Both courses must be completed prior to any lab or TA assignments.
 It is necessary you review the Health and Safety package provided to you upon your arrival.

 The WatCard is your student identification card at the University of Waterloo.
 Your card can be used for signing out library books, photocopying, and it can also be used in some restaurants.
-To obtain your card, go to the WatCard Office, which is located on the basement floor of the Student Life Center in the Campus Tech.
+To obtain your card, go to the WatCard Office.
 You will need to provide your Waterloo student ID number in order to be issued a WatCard.
 If you are an International student, be sure to bring your passport with you.
 Please be aware that a WatCard cannot be issued to you until you’re matriculated (i.e. you’ve accepted your offer of admission and satisfied any and all conditions in your offer letter) and have paid your fees.